Lucas-lufa/Notes/innovation.md

 DNNs are typically feedforward networks in which data flows from the input layer to the output layer without looping back.
 At first, the DNN creates a map of virtual neurons and assigns random numerical values, or "weights", to connections between them.
 The weights and inputs are multiplied and return an output between 0 and 1.
 If the network did not accurately recognize a particular pattern, an algorithm would adjust the weights.[140]
 That way the algorithm can make certain parameters more influential, until it determines the correct mathematical manipulation to fully process the data.

+significant attributes​

+    Can model complex non-linear relationships by emulating a human brain.​

+    Deep neural network is an artificial neural network with multiple layers between input and outputs.​

+    The extra layers enable composition of features from lower layers, potentially modeling complex data with fewer units than similarly performing shallow network.​

+    They are typically feedforward networks in which data flows from the input layer to the output layer without looping back.​

 edge://flags/#enable-force-dark